anou/iftheme/languages/README.txt

 ...etc...

-when you're finish save as LANG_CODE.po and put it in theme languages folder.
+when you're finish save as lang_CODE.po and put it in theme languages folder.

+Thanks to you for sending me the final .po file so I can integrate it in the IF Theme package.